lth-elm/Backtrading-Python-Binance/README.md

 candlesticks = client.get_historical_klines("BTCUSDT", Client.KLINE_INTERVAL_4HOUR, "1 Jan, 2017", "25 Dec, 2020")
 ```

-The datas we will get are as follow :
+The datas we obtain are as follow :

 ```
 [